sapegin/richtypo.js/Readme.md

 import richtypo from 'richtypo';
 import rules from 'richtypo-rules-en';

-const text = 'There are 1000 "ways" to extend Richtypo.';
+const text = 'There are 1000 "rules" to enrich your text with RichTypo.';

 // the all rule is defined in richtypo-rules-en
 // and executes all the rules from the package.